Optic nerve: Disease

 Optic neuritis is inflammation of the optic nerve.
 It is associated with a number of diseases, the most notable one being multiple sclerosis.
 The patient will likely experience varying vision loss and eye pain.
 The condition tends to be episodic.

 Anterior ischemic optic neuropathy is commonly known as a "stroke of the optic nerve" and affects the optic nerve head (where the nerve exits the eyeball).
 There is usually a sudden loss of blood supply and nutrients to the optic nerve head.
 Vision loss is typically sudden and most commonly occurs upon waking up in the morning.
 This condition is most common in diabetic patients 40–70 years old.

 Other optic nerve problems are less common.
 Optic nerve hypoplasia is the underdevelopment of the optic nerve resulting in little to no vision in the affected eye.
 Tumors, especially those of the pituitary gland, can put pressure on the optic nerve causing various forms of visual loss.
 Similarly, cerebral aneurysms, a swelling of blood vessel(s), can also affect the nerve.
 Trauma can cause serious injury to the nerve.
 Direct optic nerve injury can occur from a penetrating injury to the orbit, but the nerve can also be injured by indirect trauma in which severe head impact or movement stretches or even tears the nerve.

 Ophthalmologists and optometrists can detect and diagnose some optic nerve diseases but neuro-ophthalmologists are often best suited to diagnose and treat diseases of the optic nerve.
-The International Foundation for Optic Nerve Diseases (IFOND) sponsors research and provides information on a variety of optic nerve disorders.